-Flooring Calculator - Flooring Estimator
+Flooring Calculator - Plank, Box & Cost Estimator

 Use this free flooring calculator to estimate materials, waste, boxes, and total cost for hardwood, laminate, tile, or vinyl flooring projects.

-Updated: June 5, 2026 • Free Tool
+Updated: June 13, 2026 • Free Tool

 Flooring Calculator

-Foot component of the room's length.
+Feet portion of the room's length

-Inch component of the room's length.
+Inches portion of the room's length

-Foot component of the room's width.
+Feet portion of the room's width

-Inch component of the room's width.
+Inches portion of the room's width

-Length of a single plank or tile in inches.
+Length of a single plank or tile in inches

-Width of a single plank or tile in inches.
+Width of a single plank or tile in inches

 Results

-Total Room Area
+Net Room Area

 0sq ft